Siddharth-god/RTL-synthesis-VSD-workshop/README.md

 As our Q is always one, there was no need to use any flop in the design and that's why our design has no cells used from library.

+- Design after synthesis

 ![Alt Text](Day3_snaps/dff_const2_synthesis.png)

+- Number of flops in design

 ![Alt Text](Day3_snaps/dff_const2_nocells_present.png)